 What’s new with Local Rank Checker?

-It’s been a busy few weeks for our Local Rank Checker tool, having been the focus of a number of important updates.
+It’s been a busy few weeks for our Local Rank Tracker tool, having been the focus of a number of important updates.
 To summarise those changes – and to highlight some newer tweaks based on your feedback – we’ve produced the following short video.

 It also includes a summary of more updates you can expect to see very soon.